 Refuse to support websites or clients who are not aligned with our policy

 Our services exist to help our clients achieve their goals, by supporting them with their websites.
 To that end, we will not work with or support websites or clients who promote racism, hate, bigotry, abuse, child pornography, illegal activities, or that defame, abuse, or threaten others.
 As part of those services, we are committed to ensuring our clients are welcomed into a community that supports them.
-We will be updating our Terms and Conditions soon to include this policy.
+We have updated our Terms and Conditions to include this policy.